anugrahkresnaya/challenge-06/README.md

   ```
 - run the server
   ```
-  npm dev or yarn dev
+  npm start or yarn start